Ciao

 Histories in Transition Project, Austrian Academy of Sciences

-Since May 2021, I have been working together with the Histories in Transition Project at the Austrian Academy of Sciences as a coordinator of the Project.
-In this capacity, I take care of the logistics of the organization of HIT's virtual seminar series and steering group meetings.
-In addition, I assist the members of the HIT steering committee on the preparation of an online database of Carolingian-era manuscripts, as well as a Zotero bibliography, in order to further the goals of the project in investigating the transformation of historical writing in Western Europe between the 8th and 9th centuries.
+Since May 2021, I worked together with the Histories in Transition Project at the Austrian Academy of Sciences as a coordinator of the Project.
+In this capacity, I oversaw the logistics of the organization of HIT's virtual seminar series and steering group meetings.
+In addition, I assisted the members of the HIT steering committee on the preparation of an online database of Carolingian-era manuscripts, as well as a Zotero bibliography, in order to further the goals of the project in investigating the transformation of historical writing in Western Europe between the 8th and 9th centuries.

 September 2018 - May 2022